 }

-Now we have a base.
+Now we have a base for our speech bubble.
 Let's add borders and drop shadow next.
-We need to add new HTML element for the arrow because we need to simulate borders and drop shadow with another elements.
+We need to add a new HTML element for the arrow because we need to simulate borders and drop shadow with other elements.

 <div class="speech-bubble-ds">